-A registered school doctor, along with nurses, are available at school throughout the school day.
+Registered school nurses are available at school throughout the school day.
 Matters pertaining to student health should be directed to Ajial medical staff.

 The clinic provides first aid services and emergency care for sick or injured students.
+All students must submit the original government medical card for childhood innoculations before being allowed to enroll/attend school.